cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > [!NOTE]
 > The errors produced when passing the vararg parameter to another function are reported at the call of the inner function, not at the call of the vararg function, and may therefore be a bit misleading.
 Use with caution.

-The vararg parameter may be mixed with ordinary variables or expressions, and used more than once, even in the same list iteration or function call:
+The vararg parameter may be mixed with ordinary variables or expressions and used more than once, even in the same list iteration or function call:

 ```Mindcode
 inline void foo(arg...)